jetspiking/TeleDesk/README.md

 TeleDesk works on Windows, MacOS and Linux.

 # Information
-TeleDesk downloads the data from the following URL.
+TeleDesk downloads the data from the following URL:

 https://teletekst-data.nos.nl/json

+The official website can be found here:

 https://teletekst-data.nos.nl/webplus

+Browsing through these files is possible:

 https://teletekst-data.nos.nl/webplus.html/